-The world’s leading Gran Turismo 7 players have had their shot at beating Sony’s AI racer, GT Sophy, Now, the bot has added drifting to its move set to rub salt on the wounds, as seen in a video from the Gran Turismo World Series 2023 event.
+The world’s leading Gran Turismo 7 players have had their shot at beating Sony’s AI racer, GT Sophy, and they lost spectacularly.
+Now, the bot has added drifting to its move set to rub salt on the wounds, as seen in a video from the Gran Turismo World Series 2023 event.
 The video clearly shows an AI-controlled vehicle drifting around the track like an absolute maniac.
 Meanwhile, most people can’t pull off successful drifts in Mario Kart, let alone in realistic racers like Gran Turismo.

 Now that algorithms can perform this feat, don’t count on outracing any evil robots when the AI apocalypse starts.
 You should probably just hide instead, or ply Alexa with compliments to get on her good side.